 On the trail at Oaxaca Hierve El Agua

-BEST PHOTO SPOTS ON THE HIERVE EL AGUA TOUR
+BEST PHOTO SPOTS AT HIERVE EL AGUA

 In the top springs, there is a dead tree that makes for the perfect reflection shot which you can see in the image below.
 This is also the most popular spot among tourists to takes photos so you may have to queue in line for 5 to 10 minutes to get your shot.